inspiredlabs/cwb/src/routes/support-us/partners.md

 # Support Us

-> &hellip;in reinventing Humanitarian&nbsp;Aid delivery
+> We are reinventing Humanitarian&nbsp;Aid delivery.

 <!--
 > With your support, we are reinventing Humanitarian&nbsp;Aid delivery&nbsp;&amp; empowering children with valuable&nbsp;life-skills.